kartynnik/blog/content/posts/fair-sampling/index.md

 outputs will come in handy in a bit.

-A similar (but different) derivation of Algorithm R from a variant of Fisher---Yates shuffle is presented [here](https://en.wikipedia.org/wiki/Reservoir_sampling#Relation_to_Fisher%E2%80%93Yates_shuffle).
+A similar (but different) derivation of Algorithm R from a variant of Fisher--Yates shuffle is presented [here](https://en.wikipedia.org/wiki/Reservoir_sampling#Relation_to_Fisher%E2%80%93Yates_shuffle).

 ## Dynamic reservoir
-The Fisher---Yates shuffle intuition allows us to go further in the amount of unknowns.
+The Fisher--Yates shuffle intuition allows us to go further in the amount of unknowns.
 Imagine that we don't know $K$ in advance.
 We can keep accumulating items until we learn what the value of $K$ is, at which point, if $K$ is smaller than the reservoir accumulated so far, we just leave out the excessive items.